 - Degrade downstream community drinking water

 THE SOLUTION: Since 2008, the Legacy Roads and Trails Program received $430 million nationally, with national forests in Washington receiving nearly $30 million.
-In Washington alone, these funds have maintained more than 2,000 miles of access roads, decommissioned more than 250 miles of high aquatic risk and failing legacy roads, upgraded more than 100 miles of trails and fixed more than 50 stream crossings and bridges, and restoration of fish passage.
+In Washington alone, these funds have maintained more than 2,000 miles of access roads, decommissioned more than 250 miles of high aquatic risk and failing legacy roads, upgraded more than 100 miles of trails, and fixed more than 50 stream crossings and bridges, effectively restoring fish passage.

 COMPLETED ACTION: State Senate – Protect our Rivers, Salmon and Resident Orcas from Unregulated Mining